vegegoku/induction-task/README.md

 - The page should simulate the buy action.

-the image included as a [sketch](snacks-machine.png) describes  the genral guid line for the page and does not mean that we want it to look exactly like that.
+the image included as a [sketch](snacks-machine.png) describes  the general guide line for the page and does not mean that we want it to look exactly like that.

 ## Part 3 - Required